kansas patriot guard, kansas patriot guard, kansas patriot guard

 This is not a matter of us expressing our personal preference.
 Flag order as established by the D.O.D. applies to military and non-military processions.
 We refer to it as military flag protocol because these are military funerals with full military honors.

-“Flag order will be followed” means that the US flag always leads, and state flags are next
+“Flag order will be followed” means that the US flag always leads, and state flags are next.

 Military branch flags follow, then organizational flags - all flown based on birth date.

 The youngest organization's flag flies last.
+Organization flags should never precede the American flag.

 To read more about flag protocol, check our Flag Protocol page on this site.

-11. Why do you ask us to fly only one large flag on our motorcycle?
+Why do you ask us to fly only one large flag on our motorcycle?

 We request that you fly only one large flag on your motorcycle for uniformity and safety.